 Faculty-Staff Directory/ Penn State Newswire

-Emeritus faculty and staff may subscribe to the Penn State Faculty/Staff Newswire and may be listed in the Faculty-Staff Directory.
+Faculty and staff emeriti may subscribe to the Penn State Faculty/Staff Newswire.
 If you would like to continue to receive the weekly Faculty/Staff Newswire, send an email requesting to do so.

 You may continue to use your University identification card.
 For more information, you should review the Penn State id+ website.